Negin-Yazdani-Motlagh/YC-Job-Analytics/README.md

 - Saves the processed data into an Excel file for future reference or additional analysis.
 - Generates a line chart visualizing seasonal changes in job postings, labeled by months.

+### `Seasonal_Job_Postings_Yearly_Comparison.py`
+**Purpose**:To analyze and visualize seasonal changes in job postings over multiple years, providing insights into trends and fluctuations in job postings by month and year.
+**Key Functionality**:
+- Input file: Reads a JSON file containing job postings data (job_post_counts.json).
+Output file:seasonal_change_job_postings_yearly.png
+- Extracts and cleans month and year information from the dataset
+- Converts month names to numerical order for consistent plotting
+- Creates a pivot table to organize job postings data by month (rows) and year (columns)
+- Plots a multi-line graph showing the number of job postings for each month across all years

 # result

 ### `HTML_All_Titles.json`